Akhtar Raza Khan: After retirement

-After his death Mohammad Salim Noori, spokesperson of the Dargah Aala Hazrat, said Azhari was "the lone cleric in India to get a title of 'Tajushariya'" and "one of the few prominent persons across the world to be allowed to visit the inside [of the] Kaaba in Mecca."
+He died following a long illness on 20 July 2018, aged 74.
+After his death Mufti Mohammad Salim Noori, spokesperson of the Bareilly Dargah, said Khan was "the lone cleric in India to get a title of Tajushariya and "one of the few prominent persons across the world to be allowed to visit the inside [of the] Kaaba in Mecca."